zistvan/Multes_for_Vitis_with_100Gbps_TCP-IP/README.md

 # Multes for Alveo with Vitis 100Gbps TCP Networking

-This project iports an experimental multi-tenant key-value store, Multes, to the Alveo FPGAs with 100Gbps networking.
+This project ports an experimental multi-tenant key-value store, Multes, to the Alveo FPGAs with 100Gbps networking.
 This is achieved by expanding the [original 100Gbps TCP/IP stack repository](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP) with a custom kernel.

 For the README of the entire project, including the TCP stack, etc., please see [the original README](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP/blob/master/README.md).

 ## Background on Multes

-Multes [1](https://zistvan.github.io/doc/multes-fpl18.pdf) is the multi-tenant incarnation of Caribou [2](https://zistvan.github.io/doc/vldb17-caribou.pdf).
+[Multes](https://zistvan.github.io/doc/multes-fpl18.pdf) is the multi-tenant incarnation of [Caribou](https://zistvan.github.io/doc/vldb17-caribou.pdf).
 It implements **smart distributed storage** built with FPGAs that can efficiently be shared by a large number of tenants.
 Each node stores key-value pairs in main memory and exposes a simple interface over TCP/IP that software clients can connect to.

 It is **smart** because it is possible to offload filtering into the storage nodes.
 The nodes can also perform scans on the data.
 In this design filtering is a combination of regular expression matching and predicate evaluation.
 Different types of processing can, however, easily be added to the processing pipeline.

-It is **distributed** because it runs on multiple FPGAs that replicate the data using a leader-based consensus protocol [3](https://zistvan.github.io/doc/nsdi16-istvan-rev1.pdf) that is both low latency and high throughput.
+It is **distributed** because it runs on multiple FPGAs that replicate the data using a [leader-based consensus protocol](https://zistvan.github.io/doc/nsdi16-istvan-rev1.pdf) that is both low latency and high throughput.

 It is **storage** because it stores key-value pairs in a Cuckoo hash table and implements slab-based memory allocation.
 The current design uses DRAM (HBM, in the case of the Alveo boards) to store data but it should work well with emerging non-volatile memory technologies.